STEM wins big in Congress

 - Chrissy Houlahan, who has a bachelor’s degree in industrial engineering from Stanford and a master’s degree in technology policy from the Massachusetts Institute of Technology (MIT) and who will represent Pennsylvania as a Democrat.

-- Lauren Underwood, a registered nurse nurse and former Health and Human Services adviser who will represent Illinois as a Democrat.
+- Lauren Underwood, a registered nurse nurse and former Health and Human Services Department adviser under the Obama administration who will represent Illinois as a Democrat.

 - Pediatrician Kim Schrier of Washington state, whose passion is healthcare and who herself has type 1 diabetes.